Bridging the Gap Between Patient-specific and Patient-independent Seizure Prediction via Knowledge Distillation: Related Work

 \subsection{Knowledge Distillation}

 Recent success in artificial intelligence, including a variety of applications in computer vision \cite{krizhevsky2012imagenet}, and natural language processing \cite{vaswani2017attention}, could be primarily contributed to the use of large-scale deep neural networks.
 However, for wearable or embedded systems, the deployment of such deep models is a huge challenge due to the miniature and power constraints.
 Knowledge distillation (KD) \cite{hinton2015distilling} was initially brought up to relieve the burden of high computational complexity and enormous memory footprint imposed by the use of heavy models.
 Specifically, knowledge is distilled from a large teacher model into a small student model under supervision.
 The intuition is that the student model learns from the teacher model to obtain a comparable or even superior performance.
-Besides adopting different model architecture for teacher and student model, some adopt identical architecture for both networks \cite{yang2019snapshot, phuong2019distillation, zhang2018deep, hou2019learning}.
+Besides adopting different model architecture for teacher and student model, some adopt identical architecture for both networks~\cite{yang2019snapshot,zhang2018deep, tarvainen2017mean, phuong2019distillation}.
 Interestingly, Hou \textit{et al.} \cite{hou2019learning} proposed to provide supervision signal from deeper layer attention maps to shallow layers of the same network.
 Based on different types of supervision, we could roughly divide KD methods into feature-based supervision \cite{zagoruyko2016paying,lee2018self, heo2019knowledge} and logit-based supervision \cite{islam2021breathtrack,meng2019conditional,zhang2018deep}.
 For logit-based methods, given a logit vector $z$ output by the last linear layer of a neural network, we formulate the logit-based distillation supervision as:

 where $\mathfrak{D}$ stands for any function that measures the divergence between logit output of teacher network $z_t$ and logit output of student network $z_s$ and $\mathfrak{L}_{kd}$ stands for knowledge distillation supervision loss.
 To avoid student model learning erroneous knowledge from teacher model, Meng \textit{et al.}~\cite{meng2019conditional} proposed a conditional learning scheme to allow student model to select whether to learn from teacher model or ground truth label based on the performance of the teacher model.
 As logits are the output of the last layer of the network, the student model lacks supervision of how intermediate processes are acquired by directly learning from the result.
 For feature-based methods, given an input $x$, we formulate the distillation supervision as: